bluesuede/ezPics/README.md

 ezSlider
 ----------------------------------
+**Features**
+* Choose your own fading time.
+* Choose interval time of swapping images.
+* Decide if you want buttons or not.
+* Round or square buttons.
+* Beautiful smooth transitions.
+* Same width as parent element.
+* You can choose height of the #ezSlider element.
+* If pictures aren't as wide as the parent div, you have the possibility to choose background color.

 **Setup**
 * Make an unordered list with the id “ezSlider”.
 Put image tags inside the list item elements:
 ```sh